The Inward Investment and International Taxation Review: Austria

 - a further decrease of progressive income tax rates.

 1 Andreas Baumann is a partner and Karin Spindler-Simader is counsel at PHH Tax.
-The authors would like to acknowledge that this chapter is in some parts based on the information included in the previous edition (NJRM Schmidt and E Stadler, 'Austria', The Inward Investment and International Taxation Law Review, edition 10).
+The authors would like to acknowledge that this chapter is in some parts based on the information included in a previous edition (NJRM Schmidt and E Stadler, 'Austria', The Inward Investment and International Taxation Law Review, edition 10).
+The information in this chapter was accurate as at January 2021.